-Your marketing team will want to bring on a Senior-level Copywriter because these are the professionals who know how to create the business-appropriate content your audience needs — in a way that’s quick, conversational, and informative.
+Your marketing team will want to bring on a Copywriter/Copy Editor because these are the professionals who know how to create the business-appropriate content your audience needs — in a way that’s quick, conversational, and informative.

-The Senior Copywriter you bring on should be more than a good writer; they should also be well-versed in latest SEO practices and social media trends.
+The Copywriter you bring on should be more than a good writer and editor; they should also be well-versed in latest SEO practices and social media trends.

 4. Content Strategist

 The average salary range for Content Strategist is $83,000-$135,000.